ai-summer-of-code/aisoc-sequel-tracks/README.md

 ## Track 0: AISOC Community Edition for Beginners
 ### Overview
 This hands-on track is designed to recap the key foundational sessions from [AISOC Season 1](https://github.com/ai-summer-of-code/aisoc-season-1).
 This track will prepare you to meet the basic prerequisites for the 3 specialist tracks.
-This is a community edition that will be primarily taught by brilliant, well-vetted community members who completed AISOC Season 1 and are doing exceptionally well already.
-These individuals will be joining the AISOC faculty team to share their knowledge and guide you through the fundamentals.
+This is a _community edition_ that will be primarily taught by brilliant, well-vetted community members who completed AISOC Season 1 and are doing exceptionally well already.
+These individuals will join the AISOC faculty to share their knowledge and guide you through the fundamentals.

 ### Track Details
-- **Instructors:** Exceptional community members (TBA)
+- **Instructors:** Exceptional community members (TBA).
+Key sessions from the hosts.
 - **Timeline:** February 22 - March 9, 2025 (Saturdays and Sundays only).
 Timetable to be shared soon.
 - **Registration Deadline:** Februrary 15, 2025
 - **Target Audience:** Beginers to LLMs or anyonw who wants to refresh their knowledge of the fundamentals before diving in to the specialist tracks.
 This includes data professionals, software engineers, ML engineers, etc.